yay135/GTEx_NNLS_Deep_Learning/readme.txt

 Project Deep Learning NNLS Tissue Deconvolution

 Please download the data folder using the following link and copy the folder into this folder before running the code.
+Datasets are partially released.
+Certain folder structures need to be maintained in order to execute the codes and reproduce our results.

 The project folder structure should look like this:
     folder_structure_final.txt